-5. Take note of the Post-back URL and the Audience URI, as you will need these when configuring a new App for Litmus within Okta.
+5. Take note of the Post-back URL and the Audience URI, as you will need these in step 9 when configuring a new App for Litmus within Okta.

-6. Log in to Okta as an administrator, go to Admin → Applications (menu) → Applications (item).
+6. Log in to Okta as an administrator.
+Go to Admin → Applications (side menu) → Applications (item) → Create App Integration.

-9. Select SAML 2.0 as the sign-on method and click the “Create” button.
+7. Select SAML 2.0 as the sign-on method and click the “Next” button.

-10. Enter Litmus as the name of the new app.
-If you wish to upload a Litmus logo (one can be found here) you can do so by clicking on the “Upload Logo” button, then click the “Next” button.
+8. Enter "Litmus" as the name of the new app.
+If you wish to upload a Litmus logo (one can be found here) you can do so in the App Logo section.
+Click the “Next” button when finished.

-12. On the same screen, but a little bit further down the page, you'll see the ATTRIBUTE STATEMENTS (OPTIONAL) section.
+10. On the same screen, but a little bit further down the page, you'll see the Attribute Statements (optional) section.
 You want to add three “attributes” here:

-16. Log out from Okta (you will want to test with a non-admin user in a moment) and head back to the SAML settings page in Litmus (subaccounts/security/SAML).
+14. Log out from Okta (you will want to test with a non-admin user in a moment) and head back to the SAML settings page in Litmus (NOTE: under Subaccounts/Security/SAML).

 Single sign-on will now be enabled.
 Any users of the Litmus account can now login in via the Litmus application within their Okta Apps view.